rozek/node-red-openai-api/README.md

 If you like, you may edit the function node "configure Open AI API access" and enter your Open AI API key and, if need be, your Open AI Organization there - if set, these settings will overwrite related headers in incoming HTTP requests.

-However, if you prefer, you replace the default behaviour of any HTTP endpoint - either by using "not-implemented" or by a node of your won.
+However, if you prefer, you may also replace the default behaviour of any HTTP endpoint - either by using "not-implemented" or by a node of your own.

 ## Configuring Python Scripts to use this Proxy ##